sanger/sm_workflow_lims/README.md

 docker-compose -f docker-compose-dev.yml up
 ```

+## Running commands inside the container

+To access the container and run commands in it there is a script provided in ```./bin/smwf_docker_exec.sh``` that
+runs a docker exec command on the container of sm_workflow_lims.

+Any command you want to run can be passed as argument to the script.
+Example of commands you may want to use:

+To create a new interactive bash:

+./bin/smwf_docker_exec.sh bash

+To run migrations:

+./bin/smwf_docker_exec.sh bundle exec rake db:migrate

+## Recreating Docker images
-**ABOUT RECREATE DOCKER IMAGE** If you ever need to recreate the image built on first start (because you made modifications
+If you ever need to recreate the image built on first start (because you made modifications
 to the Dockerfile file) you can run a building process with:

 ```shell